GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   bounded by graph depth.
 Until then a run pays a row's padding on every lane, which is the cost the struct-of-arrays step removes.

+## Arenas, promotion, and memos

+Droppable payloads and every borrow a record lends live in two arena regions per executor.
+The transient arena is reset at the end of every
+evaluation: allocation is a bump, a parked payload registers a drop obligation, and the reset is a cursor rewind plus the registered drops.
+The persistent region holds what must outlive an evaluation (published memo spans, moved payloads) and flushes as a whole epoch, only between evaluations and only after a refused reservation.
+Every crossing from outside storage into a region is generation-checked, so a stale handle is a cache miss, never a dangle.

+Two rules the split rests on, both bought with measurements:

+- The retention law: arena occupancy is not a proxy for retained heap.
+  A park costs one pointer in the region while owning arbitrary heap outside it (a 52x gap was measured), so a single region cannot decouple transient droppable heap from span lifetime; the one-arena epoch design this replaced ran a real document to a 12.3 GiB OOM.
+  The split, plus a per-park retained-heap hint kept as a lower bound, is the answer.
+- The sharing law: sharing a payload between persistent entries is sound because persistent invalidation is epochal, every entry dying at one flush; per-entry eviction would need the refcounts this design avoids.
+One level down, a reference-valued attribute field's header is never provenance-shared: it clones, or moves where the payload owns all of its content and the transient arena confirms the reference is its own park keyed by the payload's static type.
+The move is a header memcpy with the drop obligation and its heap hint transferred, the source entry tombstoned in place, and a per-generation forwarding map so a payload two records share moves once.

+Promotion into the persistent region is copy-on-write over provenance: a reference already persistent or `'static` is shared pointer for pointer, a transient leaf payload moves its header, and region bytes memcpy.
+Types with arena-resident interiors register promote glue in element- and field-keyed registries, so nested content takes the same dispatch instead of a deep copy through an owned intermediate.

+Two memo nodes ride this, with different contracts.
+The frame memo is the cheap span-only memo the compiler inserts at nullification
+boundaries: it publishes a promoted level into the persistent region keyed on the lane-normalized context, a hit before the next flush serves straight out of the region, and a flush makes an entry unreachable, never wrong.
+The explicit memoize node is two-tier: the same span fast path over deep copies that survive flushes, so author-marked expensive content never pays recomputation for a flush.

+An async source's future outlives the evaluation that spawns it and may outlive a persistent epoch, so a reference-valued attribute cannot cross into it as a region handle: a flush would invalidate the handle mid-flight, and pinning the park would need the refcounts the sharing law avoids.
+It crosses as an owned deep copy instead (`OwnedAttr`), taken through the field glue before the first await while the spawning evaluation's storage is live, and parked into the serving arena at every lift, one copy per invocation.

 ## Kernel io lowering

 | Signature form | Meaning | Lowering |